Eight tips for getting more out of your Fitbit

-Fitbit fitness bands and more recently smartwatches are some of the most accurate wireless tracking devices you can purchase today.
+Fitbit fitness bands and more recently smartwatches are some of the most accurate wireless tracking devices you can purchase.
 But no matter how much you wear your fitness tracker, it won’t do you any good if it’s not correctly counting your steps or measuring your heart rate.

 Here are some tips to help in your journey towards ultimate fitness and all the tracking that goes along with it.

 Fitbit trackers have a finely tuned algorithm for step counting which is designed to recognise intensity and motion patterns that are most indicative of people walking and running.
-But it’s never going to be perfect.
+But don’t fool yourself, it’s never going to be perfect.

 For example, when working at a desk, reading a book, or doing other arm movements, the tracker can sometimes pick up some extra steps if it thinks you are walking.
 This should not be a cause for worry.
 If, however, you feel there is a bigger problem, there are several things you can do to improve accuracy.